kparc/kcc/README.md

  █
 ```

-There is a lot more to be said about the type system, but the expression
-`@@42` above (which evaluates to some wordplay: "type name of a type name
-is `name`") urges us to the next section which is all about how to
-make sense of this expression.
+There are things left to be said about the type system, but the expression `@@42` above (which evaluates to some kind wordplay, "type name of a type name is `name`") urges us to the next section which is all about how to make sense of this expression.

 ------------------